The Exiles (2024 film)

 The Exiles (Los Tortuga) is a 2024 drama film directed by Belén Funes.
 It stars Antonia Zegers and Elvira Lara.
 It is a Spanish-Chilean co-production.

 The film premiered at the 49th Toronto International Film Festival in September 2024.
 It also screened at the 28th Málaga Film Festival in March 2025 ahead of its 23 May 2025 theatrical release in Spain by A Contracorriente Films.

 Plot

-The plot tracks a mother-daughter relationship, in which both parts are mourning the passing of Julián, with the mother (Delia, Julián's wife) being a Chilean taxi driver in Catalonia and the daughter (Anabel; Julián's daughter) holding a close relationship to the land of Jaén, from which her father emigrated.
+The plot follows a mother-daughter relationship, in which both women are mourning the passing of Julián.
+The mother (Delia, Julián's wife) is a Chilean taxi driver in Catalonia and the daughter (Anabel; Julián's daughter) maintains a close relationship to the land of Jaén, from which her father migrated.
 They both face eviction from their apartment in Collblanc, acquired by a vulture fund.

 Production

 The film is a Spanish-Chilean co-production by Oberon Media, La Claqueta PC, Quijote Films, and Los Tortuga AIE.
 It was shot in between the provinces of Barcelona and Jaén in late 2023.